Stockdale baronets

 The Stockdale Baronetcy, of Hoddington in the County of Southampton, is a title in the Baronetage of the United Kingdom.
-It was created on 5 December 1960 for Edmund Stockdale, Lord Mayor of London from 1959 to 1960. the title is held by his grandson, the third Baronet, who succeeded in that year.
+It was created by the Queen on 5 December 1960 for Edmund Stockdale, Lord Mayor of London from 1959 to 1960.
+The title was for him and "the heirs made of his body lawfully begotten."
+As of 2021 the title is held by his grandson, the third Baronet, who succeeded in that year.